Our Performance Programme

 The University of Edinburgh Elite Athlete Scholarship Fund: Awarded to support talented student athletes with the purpose of enhancing their dual career (academic and sporting) ambitions and positioning the University as the UK’s foremost Higher Education Institution for performance sport.

 We are always looking for ambitious, academic athletes to realise their potential with us.
-Some useful links with information on entry requirements, scholarships and fees & funding can be found below:
+Some useful links with information on our access policy, scholarships and fees & funding can be found below:

-We look forward to welcoming the next generation of performance rugby players to our Performance Programme, email Head of Performance Women's Rugby, Claire Cruikshank, to start the conversation about your application.
+We look forward to welcoming the next generation of performance swimmers to our Performance Programme.